bvkgo/kvmemdb/README.md

 This package implements an in-memory key-value store with support for multiple, concurrent transactions.
-Database can be accessed by multiple goroutines simultaneously, but individual transactions should only be used by one goroutine (i.e., trasactions are not thread-safe).
+Database can be accessed by multiple goroutines simultaneously, but individual transactions should only be used by one goroutine (i.e., transactions are not thread-safe).

-Database also supports user-defined key-format checkers, so that, for example, keys can be absolute file paths.
-In addition, transactions support user-defined filters, so that, for example, transactions can be restricted to a subdirectory path, etc.
+Database also supports user-defined key-format checkers, so that, for example, keys can always be clean, absolute file paths.
+In addition, transactions support user-defined filters, so that, transactions can be restricted to a subdirectory path, etc.

 ## Example